Reflecting on Life

 As a person with Tourette’s syndrome, I can be ‘grasshopper minded’ as my Father used to describe me, flittering from one obsessive idea to the next.

 Another way of describing this problem is that I sometimes have too many tunes playing at once.
-The dance is mixed up and indiscernible to myself and this is what I had to work my way through.
+The dance is mixed up and indiscernible to me, and I had to work my way through this.

-I can gratefully say that I have grown through the flightiness and with a few doses of harsh reality, I reached new levels of maturity where I could help support others battling this problem.
+I can gratefully say that I have grown through the flightiness.
+With a few doses of harsh reality, I reached new levels of maturity where I could help support others battling this problem.

 I see now that we all approach success in many ways.
 One strategy is to have big dreams but only a little discipline.
-It could be seen as having an average work ethic with champagne tastes for achievement.
-Another strategy is in trying to win the lottery of life and ending up poorer for it.
-Others take pot-shots at difficult glorious ambitions and now and again it has worked out for them.
+It could be seen as having an average work ethic with a champagne taste for achievement.
+Another strategy is to try to win the lottery of life and end up poorer for it.
+Others take pot-shots at difficult, glorious ambitions, and now and again, it has worked out for them.

 “Don’t wait for a light to appear at the end of the tunnel, stride down there and light the bloody thing yourself.”